Hot Springs, 3rd April

 And they have the Big Vern’s Steakhouse.
 The only place to munch something if you’re not absolutely keen on greasy fast food.

-The next day we continue our trip on the Interstate, sorry Route 66.
+The next day we continue our trip on the Interstate 40, sorry Route 66.
 To Amarillo.

 On the way, in Conway, a visit to the VW Beetle Ranch.
 A parody of the nearby Cadillac Ranch.
-And a place where everybody may improve his knowledge as a graffiti sprayer.
+And a place where everybody may improve his skills as a graffiti sprayer.

 It’s also the place of our rather strange encounter with a real Texan Sheriff.
 Don’t imagine late Clifton James in James Bond’s movie Live and Let Die.
 No revolver, no chewing tobacco in the cheek, no shouting.
 No, this sheriff simply wants to know where we’re coming from, if we like Texas and if we’re aware that we could call him anytime should a rattlesnake attack us.
 We receive his business card – and off he drives.